 We had to eat at the table as a family every night, which I hated.
 I secretly thought I was probably adopted anyway, so why did I have to spend time with these people?
 Meal times were often the subject of tense discussions about things too.

 I ate so little that eventually I was allowed to have a side plate instead of a dinner plate and no one worried about it.
 I wasn't anorexic.
 I just didn't like eating much.
-I expect if it had been any later in time than the 70s and 80s I'd have been admitted to a clinic and tube fed whilst being made to talk about my fear of sexual intimacy.
-Luckily, I evaded that and didn't fail to grow.
+I expect if it had been any later in time than the 70s and 80s I'd have been put into therapy.

 I did like sweets.
 I'd line up a pile of dolly mixtures and play my favourite game.
 This was called "Mummy" and involved scoffing a load of sweets which represented my pills.
 I'd pop them one by one as I held aloft a little glass of dandelion and burdock and a candy cigarette and feel grown up.
 I would inhale deeply and sigh and pop another "pill" with a swig of my "sherry".